Overview

 Venue

-Biathlon at the 2026 Milan Cortina Paralympics will be contested at the Tesero Cross-Country Skiing Stadium at Val di Fiemme.
+Biathlon at the 2026 Milan Cortina Paralympics will be contested at the Tesero Cross-Country Skiing Stadium in Val di Fiemme.

 Val di Fiemme was the first location in the southern Alps to host a Nordic World Ski Championship, which took place in 1991.
 Since then, Tesero has established itself as a key destination in international Nordic skiing.